-European Union directives on ambient air quality require member states including the UK to undertake air quality assessments, and to report the findings of these assessments to the European Commission on an annual basis.
+The European Union directives on ambient air quality were established to assist member states to achieve protection and improvement of the environment.
+These directives require member states including the UK to undertake air quality assessments, and to report the findings of these assessments to the European Commission on an annual basis.
 Historically this was done according to: